-- Rates of value added tax (general sales tax) - Table 3.8 (contains data up to and including 2013) in effect in OECD countries, reporting both the applicable standard rate and any reduced rates.
+- Rates of value added tax (general sales tax) - Table 4.1 (1976 - 2014.
+Updated June 2014) in effect in OECD countries, reporting both the applicable standard rate and any reduced rates.

-- Registration thresholds - Table 3.10 (contains data up to and including 2013), under which there is relief from value added tax (general sales tax) registration and collection, as well as information on minimum registration periods etc.
+- Registration thresholds - Table 4.2 (2000 - 2014.
+Updated June 2014), under which there is relief from value added tax (general sales tax) registration and collection, as well as information on minimum registration periods etc.